aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 If you’re happy we exist, [please become a patron and support us](https://small-tech.org/fund-us) to ensure that you can still be happy we exist in the next five years.

 We are going to be moving more things  over from Ind.ie to Small Technology Foundation in the coming days (like our source code repository, etc.) and we’ll let you know when we do.
-And we’re going to be polishing things up on the web site and continue to improve Site.js.
+And we’re going to continue to polish things up on the web site and improve Site.js.
 Just like everything else we do, this is yet another iteration.

 We will also be cancelling all patronages on Ind.ie so if you want to continue supporting us, please [become a patron of Small Technology Foundation](https://small-tech.org/fund-us).